rokf/janet-jwt/README.md

 ### `jwt/verify`

-The `verify` function takes an encoded JWT (`string`) and optionally a verification function, which is expected to take a `string` and return a boolean (`true` or `false`), telling if the signature is valid or not.
+The `verify` function takes an encoded JWT (`string`) and optionally a verification function, which is expected to take a signature (`string`) and a message (`string`) and return a boolean (`true` or `false`), telling if the signature is valid or not.

+The message will contain the still encoded header and payload, separated by a dot - basically the JWT without the signature part.

 If the verification function is absent the function will check if the encoded JWT has the `:alg` header set to `"none"` and if the signature